 Galan turned to Espino.
 “How come we don’t have a hippie sergeant like my man Conner?
 Hawaiian shirt, chino pants, sandals, trinkets, and a ponytail.”

 Conner bent over in laughter again.
-Duquel saw that the Californian enjoyed the company of his new, exotic customers.
+Duquel saw how the Californian enjoyed the company of his new, exotic customers.
 But Espino became irritated by the comment.
 He walked away towards shore side to join Tico Dacosta.

 “I’m not military,” Conner explained.
 “Was military… Two tours in Nam with the Seabees as an engineer.
 Fell from a scaffold while building the Riverine Warfare Docks at Hoi An.
 Not even a Purple Heart to show for my pain.”